-Fresh herbs add spark and life to food, whether you grow them in your garden or pick them up from the market.
+Fresh herbs add spark and life to food, whether you grow them in your garden or buy them from the market.
 Choose herbs that have fresh-looking leaves without brown spots.
 Fresh herbs don't last long, so buy (or pick) only as you need them.

-Stripping: Thoroughly rinse fresh herbs under cool water.
+Thoroughly rinse fresh herbs under cool water.
 Blot dry with paper towels or use a salad spinner.
-Remove tiny leaves of herbs from herbs such as thyme by holding onto the stem with one hand and stripping the leaves into a bowl using the other hand.
+Remove tiny leaves from herbs such as thyme by holding onto the stem with one hand and stripping the leaves into a bowl using the other hand.

-Storing: To store fresh herbs, cut a 1/2 inch from the stems.
-Stand stem ends in a small jar with some water.
+To store fresh herbs, cut leaves from bottom 1/2 inch of the stems.
+Stand stems in a small jar with some water.
 Loosely cover leaves with a plastic bag and store in the refrigerator.
-Don't refrigerate basil -- it may blacken.
+Don't refrigerate basil—it may blacken.
 Discard wilted leaves as they appear.